1. RBI Circular on KYC

 Loan funding to PEPs or cases where beneficial owner is a PEP may be exceptionally done in following scenarios only:

 (a) sufficient information including information about the sources of funds accounts of family members and close relatives is provided by the PEP;

 (b) the identity of the person shall have been verified before accepting PEP as customer;

-(c) the decision to fund loan to PEP is taken by Risk Head and/or CEO in accordance with the Customer Acceptance Policy;
+(c) the decision to fund loan is taken by Risk Head and/or CEO in accordance with the Customer Acceptance Policy;